 TMD Learning Center

-TMD (Temporomandibular joint dysfunction) affects millions of Americans every year!
-Your TMJ (temporomandibular joint) is the joint that connects your jawbone to your skull.
-This joint allows you to comfortably move your jaw from side to side and up and down.
-When the TMD is working correctly, you can yawn, eat and speak without any pain.
-When this joint isn’t functioning properly, jaw pain and other discomfort can be the result!
+Are you experiencing headaches, ringing in the ears, neck pain, popping in the jaw?
+The problem may lie in the alignment of the jaw and the muscles involved.
+This syndrome is known by several names such as TMJ (temporomandibular joint syndrome) and TMD (temporomandibular joint disorder), and affects millions of Americans every year!
+Your TMJ is the joint that connects your jawbone to your skull.
+This joint allows you to comfortably move your jaw.
+When working correctly, you are able to perform simple tasks such as yawning, speaking, and eating without any pain.
+When this joint is misaligned then it can’t function properly, creating jaw pain and other discomforts!
 If you think you may have TMD, call us today to set up a consultation.
-Your dentist can determine if you have TMD and help you rid your discomfort!
+Your dentist can determine if you have TMD and help set up a treatment plan!

 The best thing to do is call your dentist!
 Getting a professional opinion and finding out the best treatment is a great first step.
 TMD left untreated can lead to much discomfort such as frequent headaches, difficulty chewing and ear pain.